Gelfand numbers related to structured sparsity and Besov space embeddings with small mixed smoothness: Introduction

 Gelfand numbers are fundamental concepts in approximation theory and Banach space geometry.
 From a geometric point of view, the Gelfand numbers of an embedding between two (quasi-)normed spaces $X$ and $Y$, given by

 quantify the compactness of the embedding $X\hookrightarrow Y$.
 From the perspective of approximation theory and signal processing, Gelfand numbers of embeddings naturally appear when considering the problem of the optimal recovery of an element $f \in X$ from few arbitrary \emph{linear} samples, where the recovery error is measured in $Y$.
 For instance, $f$ may be a function in a certain function space and the linear samples may consist of Fourier or wavelet coefficients of $f$ or simple function values.
-The $m$-th Gelfand number $c_m(\Id:X\to Y)$ is under mild assumptions equivalent to the \emph{$m$-th minimal worst-case recovery error}
+The $m+1$-th Gelfand number $c_{m+1}(\Id:X\to Y)$ is under mild assumptions equivalent to the \emph{$m$-th minimal worst-case recovery error}

-with the infimum taken over all maps of the form $S_m = \varphi_m \circ N_m$, where $N_m: X \to \R^m$ is a linear and continuous measurement map and $\varphi_m: \R^m \to Y$ is an arbitrary (not necessarily linear) recovery map.
-Precise details on this connection can be found in Proposition \ref{gelfand_wce} and the discussion in Remark \ref{rem:Gelfand_width} below.
-The aim of this paper is to understand the behaviour of the Gelfand numbers of embeddings between $\ell_p^b(\ell_q^d)$-spaces, which are equipped with the mixed (quasi-)norm
+where the infimum is taken over all maps of the form $S_m = \varphi_m \circ N_m$.
+Here $N_m: X \to \R^m$ is a linear and continuous measurement map and $\varphi_m: \R^m \to Y$ is an arbitrary (not necessarily linear) recovery map.
+More details on this connection can be found in Proposition \ref{gelfand_wce} and the discussion in Remark \ref{rem:Gelfand_width} below.
+The aim of this paper is to understand the behavior of the Gelfand numbers of embeddings between $\ell_p^b(\ell_q^d)$-spaces, which are equipped with the mixed (quasi-)norm